Siapran/parens-8/README.md

 * `length = writerom(small, address, filename)` `cstore`s your string in the data of `filename`
 * `loaded = parens8(readrom(address, length, filename))` reads and parses your code back at you.

-`readrom` is implemented in pure parens-8, without any extensions, so you can add it to your cart essentailly for free.
+`readrom` is implemented in pure parens-8, without any extensions. you can add it to your cart essentially for free.

 [this pico-8 cart](https://www.lexaloffle.com/bbs/?tid=54486) loads its _entire_ game logic with `readrom`.